Bus Festival

 2019 Bus Festival featuring Bus 3100 in the foreground

 Our 2024 Bus Festival took place on Sunday, September 8th, 2024 in Emily Warren Roebling Plaza at Brooklyn Bridge Park.
-Subscribe to our newsletter to be the first to know the date for the 2025 Bus Festival!

-The New York Transit Museum’s vintage bus collection includes
+The New York Transit Museum’s vintage bus collection includes:

 “Betsy” (1931)

-Bus 1263 was part of Fifth Avenue Coach’s “1200 series”- 100 Yellow Coach “Z-type” buses manufactured in 1930.
-This series consisted of two slightly different chassis models, 602 and 632.
-There were three body style designs: open-top (40 buses), semi-enclosed (four buses), and fully-enclosed top (56 buses).
-Bus No.1263 was one of the 52 enclosed model 602’s in the order.
-Fifth Avenue’s 1200-series buses were among the last front-engine double-deck buses made by Yellow Coach.
-In 1936, the company introduced a new rear-engine, more streamlined design.
-Bus No. 1263 remained in Manhattan passenger service until 1947 and the Fifth Avenue Coach phased out all double decker operations in 1953.
-Today, Bus 1263 is the oldest bus in our vintage fleet.
+Bus 1263 was part of Fifth Avenue Coach’s “1200 series”—a fleet of 100 Yellow Coach “Z-type” buses manufactured in 1930.
+This series included two slightly different chassis models, the 602 and 632, and three body styles: open-top (40 buses), semi-enclosed (4 buses), and fully enclosed (56 buses).
+Bus 1263 was one of the 52 enclosed model 602 buses in the order.

 Bus #2969 on the road